 How do I recognize San Juan field staff?

-San Juan Water District does not test water inside homes and staff members always identity themselves.
-Before letting a person identifying themselves as a utility worker into your home, please verify they are an official San Juan Water District employee by doing the following:
+San Juan Water District does not test water inside homes and staff members always identity him/herself.
+Before letting a person identifying him/herself as a utility worker into your home, please verify he/she is an official San Juan Water District employee by doing the following:

 How do I open a new account?